ashes999/terrace/README.md

 To build your application in release mode, add `release` to the end of the command-line, eg. `ruby build.rb desktop-gosu release`.
 What this does changes by platform:

-- **Desktop:** Release mode builds compiled binaries.
-On Windows, you get a `game.exe` file to `bin\desktop-gosu`.
-You can ship this, along with the `content` directory together, as your final, self-executable game.
+- **Desktop:** TBD: Release mode builds compiled, self-contained binaries.
-- **Android:** Release mode builds the APK in release mode.
-Which key file to use is TBD.
+- **Android:** TBD: Release mode builds the APK in release mode, which uses the key file.

 # Target Setup